 The most common noninfectious cause of abortion in horses is twinning.
-Most abortions related to twinning occur at 8–9 mo of gestation and may be preceded by premature lactation.
+Most abortions related to twinning occur at 8–9 months of gestation and may be preceded by premature lactation.
 Placental insufficiency ultimately causes abortion of twins.
 Umbilical cord abnormalities, such as torsion due to abnormal length (>100 cm), are commonly diagnosed as a noninfectious cause of abortion, particularly in Thoroughbreds.
 Diagnosis of abortion due to cord torsion requires evidence of localized swelling or hemorrhage, because torsions occur in some normal births.
 Signs of fetal circulatory disturbances, such as subcutaneous edema, a swollen, soft liver, and microscopic mineralization of placental vessels, are also signs of umbilical cord obstruction.
 Various congenital fetal abnormalities have been reported in cases of noninfectious abortions.

 In spring of 2001, horse farms in Kentucky and neighboring states experienced an explosive outbreak of early abortions and late-term abortions, stillbirths, and weak foals that died within a few days.
 Simultaneously there was a large increase in fibrinous pericarditis and unilateral uveitis in horses of all ages and both sexes.
 Together these conditions became known as mare reproductive loss syndrome (MRLS).
 Analysis of records showed that MRLS had occurred in the area in earlier years.
 MRLS has since been diagnosed in other states, including New York and Florida.
-An abortion storm with similar clinical signs and risk factors was recently reported from Australia.
+An abortion storm with similar clinical signs and risk factors has also been reported from Australia.

 A variety of bacteria can be isolated from the fetuses, regardless of when they abort, but are not considered causative.
 Pasture exposure to eastern tent caterpillars (Malacosoma americanum) is an important risk factor, and both early and late-term abortions have been reproduced by oral administration of whole caterpillars or their exoskeletons but not their digestive tract.
 The mechanism causing abortion has not been confirmed.
 It has been proposed that an unidentified toxin associated with the exoskeleton of these caterpillars is involved, and that bacterial infections are secondary.
 Alternatively, caterpillar hairs (setae) may penetrate the oral or intestinal mucosa and carry bacteria, resulting in bacteremia with localization in the uterus and other organs.
 (The horses in the Australian outbreak were exposed to processionary caterpillars [Ochragaster lunifer]).

 Prevention consists of pasture management to control the numbers of eastern tent caterpillars and other procedures to prevent exposure of pregnant mares to eastern tent caterpillars.

 Streptococcus equizooepidemicus, Escherichia coli, Pseudomonas aeruginosa, Enterobacter spp, and Klebsiella pneumoniae are the most frequent isolates from the vaginal discharge, uterus, placenta, and fetal stomach contents.
 Other bacteria have also been reported to cause ascending placentitis in mares, including Streptococcus equisimilis, Enterobacter agglomerans, alpha-hemolytic streptococci, Staphylococcus aureus, and Actinobacillus spp.
 Examination of the placenta shows an edematous and thickened chorioallantois with fibrinonecrotic exudate at the level of the cervical star.

-Most leptospiral abortions occur between 6 and 9 mo of gestation.
+Most leptospiral abortions occur between 6 and 9 months of gestation.
 The placenta is thick, heavy, edematous, hemorrhagic, and occasionally covered with a brown mucoid material on the chorionic surface.
 Funisitis has also been described in leptospiral abortion.
 The fetus may have mild to moderate icterus and liver enlargement, and fetal histopathologic lesions may include various degrees of nephritis and hepatitis.
 Diagnosis is by fluorescent antibody staining of placenta or fetal kidney, liver, or lung and by fetal serology.
+A vaccine is available in the USA but has not been shown to protect against abortion.
 (See also Leptospirosis in Horses.)

 Infection of the placenta is generally thought to be a sequela of hematogenous spread of microorganisms from a primary port of entry.
 The lesion is an extensive and severe exudative, mucopurulent, and necrotizing placentitis, frequently located at the base of the uterine horns or at the junction between the body and horns of the placenta.
 The affected area is thickened, and its chorionic surface is covered with brown, necrotic, mucopurulent exudate and dotted with white or yellow granular structures.
 Underneath this mucoid material, the chorionic surface is reddish white, mottled, and roughened.
 Villous necrosis and adenomatous hyperplasia of the allantoic epithelium, and hyperplasia with or without squamous metaplasia of the chorionic epithelium are frequently seen.
 The fetus is often severely underdeveloped as a result of placental insufficiency and does not show any remarkable gross or histologic lesions.

-Mycotic placentitis in horses is also due to an ascending infection that causes placentitis with a thickened chorioallantois with variable exudate.
+Mycotic placentitis in horses is also due to an ascending infection that causes a thickened chorioallantois with variable exudate.
 Causative agents include Aspergillus spp, Mucor spp, Candida spp, Histoplasma capsulatum, Coccidoides spp, and Cryptococcus neoformans.
 Fetuses aborted in late gestation may be fresh, with evidence of growth retardation.
 A pale, enlarged liver or dermatitis may be found.
 Hyphae are found in the placenta, liver, lungs, or stomach contents.